 It is also essential for the plaintiff to show that the defendant’s breach was the direct cause of the accident and that it was foreseeable.
 To illustrate causation, the victim must prove that his or her injuries would not have occurred but for the defendant’s breach.
 Finally, the plaintiff must provide evidence supporting the physical and financial damages that he or she suffered as a result of the accident.
 This typically includes medical bills, physical therapy bills, paychecks, and paystubs.
 In situations where the plaintiff’s harm is severe and permanent, including traumatic brain injuries and spinal cord damage, the plaintiff can also seek compensation for long-term medical care.
 Other forms of potentially available damages may include more subjective forms of harm, such as pain and suffering.Seek Legal Guidance in Howard County for an Accident Case

-The attorneys at Lebowitz & Mzhen, LLC, have over two decades of experience pursuing car accident and other personal injury claims on behalf of Howard County residents.
+The attorneys at Lebowitz & Mzhen Personal Injury Lawyers, have over two decades of experience pursuing car accident and other personal injury claims on behalf of Howard County residents.
 We understand how difficult this time can be for you and your loved ones.
 The last thing you should worry about is navigating the legal system on your own.
 Our experienced professionals are ready to help you evaluate your claim and put your case forward.
 Call us now at 1-800-654-1949 or contact us online to set up a free, no-obligation consultation.